paulhenri-l/resty/README.md

 ### Associations

-I am working on it, 1.0 won't go out without it.
+Here are the associations that are supported by resty.
+Do note that associations won't be automaticaly saved.
+If you change their values you'll have to manually save them.

 #### BelongTo

-Resty is able to automaticaly resolve your belongs to relations.
+Resty is able to automaticaly resolve your belongs to associations.

 ```elixir
 defmodule User do